What is the Participative Leadership Style? Pros and Cons

 • Martin Luther King Jr.

 All three of these men were great participative leaders.
 Lincoln led the United States through its most difficult time and helped it to heal after the Civil War ended.
-Carter led our country during a time of crisis when many people were worried about nuclear war with Russia, but he showed them that we could work together to make things better for ourselves and others around us.
-And Martin Luther King Jr., who was one of our nation’s greatest orators, taught us all how important it is to be kind to one another regardless of race, gender, religion, or anything else that makes you different from anyone else!
+Carter led our country during a crisis when many people were worried about nuclear war with Russia, but he showed them that we could work together to improve things for ourselves and others.
+And Martin Luther King Jr., one of our nation’s greatest orators, taught us all how important it is to be kind to one another regardless of race, gender, religion, or anything else that makes you different from anyone else!

 Advantages of Participative Leadership

-As opposed to autocratic leadership styles that rely on the manager or supervisor making all of the decisions for their subordinates, participative management encourages participation from everyone within an organization.
-This means that each member has a say in decision-making processes so that everyone is informed about what’s happening within the company as well as how things affect them personally at work.
-Whether it’s good news or bad news (which may help prevent burnout).
+As opposed to autocratic leadership styles that rely on the manager or supervisor making the decisions for their subordinates, participative management encourages participation from everyone within an organization.
+This means that each member has a say in decision-making processes so that everyone is informed about what’s happening within the company and how things affect them personally at work, whether good news or bad news (which may help prevent burnout).

 Disadvantages of Participative Leadership

-In order for your team members’ ideas and suggestions not to be dismissed as unimportant simply because they’re not experts on each topic being discussed during meetings then make sure that you encourage them when they present something new – no matter how simple it may seem!
+For your team members’ ideas and suggestions not to be dismissed as unimportant simply because they’re not experts on each topic being discussed during meetings then make sure that you encourage them when they present something new.
+No matter how simple it may seem!

 How to start implementing democratic leadership at work